Quick access

 Categories & GMV

-Vertical marketplaces lock into one category — Depop is ~100% fashion, Vinted is ~90% clothing.
+Vertical marketplaces lock into one category | Depop is ~100% fashion, Vinted is ~90% clothing.
 Shack is horizontal by design: no single category exceeds 31%.
-This means a wider acquisition funnel, higher average listing value, and defensibility that vertical players cannot replicate.
+This means a wider acquisition funnel and higher average listing value.
+Vertical platforms have found it structurally difficult to expand beyond their core category.

 Category Distribution